 Funded by: Erasmus+ Duration: 01/09/2020 – 31/08/2022

-According to Eurostat (2017) 28% of young people aged 16- 29 years were at risk of social exclusion in the EU.
-This lies to the fact that young people may enter the process of social inclusion at different points and move toward both poles – either marginalisation or achievement of autonomy, depending on the choices they make, the support and opportunities they have.
-The development of essential socio-emotional life skills may act as protective factors for youth’s empowerment.
-Quality development of youth workers is interconnected with competence development of youth workers.
+According to Eurostat (2017), 28% of young people aged 16- 29 years were at risk of social exclusion in the EU in 2017.
+Young people may enter the process of social inclusion at different points and move toward either pole – marginalisation or autonomy, depending on the choices they make, the support and opportunities they have.
+The development of essential socio-emotional life skills may act as a protective factor for youth empowerment.
+Quality development of youth work is interconnected with competence development among youth workers.

-Sexuality Education comes to respond to this challenge by empowering youth workers on providing young people with the knowledge to make informed decisions about their sexuality, well- being and lifestyle as to feel more included in their social environment, be more confident about who they are and to become active citizens.
-Specifically, youth work enables young people to develop holistically- their voice, influence and place in society and to reach their full potential, something that the formal educational system cannot achieve solely.
+Sexuality Education responds to this challenge by empowering youth workers in providing young people with the knowledge to make informed decisions about their sexuality, well- being and lifestyle and thus feel more included in their social environment, be more confident about who they are and to become active citizens.
+Specifically, youth work enables young people to develop holistically- their voice, influence and place in society and to reach their full potential, something that formal educational systems cannot achieve alone.

-SAFE YOUTH aims at empowering youth workers to act as ‘first- aiders’ on sexuality education, mental health and well- being topics when interacting and connecting with youth, especially marginalized ones.
-To achieve this, SAFE YOUTH will implement an innovative and fun process based visual narratives and online attractive content, such as challenge-based learning in the form of digital escape rooms, on topics related to sexuality education, mental health and well-being.
-Also, the visual narrative will include photography, illustration, video and can be enhanced through the use of visual media.
+SAFE YOUTH aims at empowering youth workers to act as ‘first- aiders’ on sexuality education, mental health and well- being topics when interacting and connecting with youth, especially marginalised youth.
+To achieve this, SAFE YOUTH implements an innovative and fun process based on visual narratives and online attractive content, such as challenge-based learning in the form of digital escape rooms, on topics related to sexuality education, mental health and well-being.
+Visual narratives include photography, illustration, and video and can be enhanced through the use of visual media.